datachainlab/fabric-tendermint-cross-demo/demo/README.md

 ```

 ## About sample-scenario
-Execute Cross-chain swap as below
+Execute the Cross-chain swap as below
-- Alice transfers 10 token to Bob on Tendermint α
+- Alice transfers 10 tokens to Bob on Tendermint α
-- Bob transfers 10 token to Alice on Fabric β
+- Bob transfers 10 tokens to Alice on Fabric β

 #### Initial Balance
 |       | Tendermint α | Fabric β |